 Create the mydir directory, and set its file mode (-m) so that all users (a) may read (r), write (w), and execute (x) it.

 For directories, this means that any user on the system may view ("read"), and create/modify/delete ("write") files in the directory.
 Any user may also change to ("execute") the directory, for example with the cd command.

 chdir -m 777 mydir

-Same as the above command, but using a numerical file mode.
+Same as the command above, but using a numerical file mode.
 Grants read, write, and execute permissions to the directory for all users.
 (For more information about file modes, see chmod).

 mkdir -p /home/hope/Documents/pdf

 Creates the directory /home/hope/Documents/pdf.
-If any of the parent directories /home, /home/hope, or /home/hope/Documents do not already exist, they will automatically be created.
+If any of the parent directories /home, /home/hope, or /home/hope/Documents do not already exist, they are automatically created.

 rmdir — Remove a directory.